Julius278/eth-web3j-java/README.md

+On the bottom of the README there are some challenges to get into the topic.
+Have fun!

 # General Web3J information
 The application takes advantage of the [Web3J library](https://github.com/web3j/web3j) to communicate with the ethereum blockchain.
 To be correct, you connect to a ethereum (main or test net) node via [JSON-RPC](https://www.jsonrpc.org/) connection and retrieve the information this specific node/chain provides.